Suhang Nembang

 Suhang Nembang (Nepali: सुहाङ नेम्वाङ) is a Nepalese politician and lawyer currently serving as a Member of the House of Representatives in the federal parliament of Nepal.
 He represents the Ilam-2 constituency and is affiliated with the Communist Party of Nepal (Unified Marxist–Leninist), commonly known as CPN-UML.
-Nembang was elected in a by-election held in April 2024, following the passing of his father, Subaschandra Nemwang, a prominent political figure and former Speaker of the House.
+Nembang was elected in a by-election held in April 2024, following the passing of his father, Subas Chandra Nemwang, a prominent political figure and former Speaker of the House.
+He was re-elected from the same constituency in the 2026 Nepalese general election.

 Early life and education

 Suhang Nembang was born on 17 February 1990 in Kathmandu, Nepal.
 He is the youngest of four children in the family of Subas Chandra Nembang.
 He completed his School Leaving Certificate (SLC) from Jagat Mandir Secondary School and pursued higher secondary education at Gyanodaya Bal Batika.
 He later moved to Australia for further studies but returned to Nepal and enrolled at Kathmandu School of Law.
 He holds a Bachelor of Arts and Bachelor of Laws (BALLB) degree, as well as a Master of Laws (LLM) with a specialization in commercial law.